Querying SQL Server Data as a Graph

 In this tutorial, you will:

-- Set up a Microsoft SQL Server instance and load it with example data;
+- Start a PuppyGraph container alongside a Microsoft SQL Server container and load example data.

 Prerequisites